 Numerous standardized tests are administered by the Office of Testing to assist students with their testing requirements.
 The Valdosta State University Office of Testing is responsible for administering many tests: to entering students for the purpose of admission and placement, to undergraduate students for proficiency, to teacher education majors for certification, and to graduate students for admission to specialized programs.
 Testing programs designed for students to earn college credit hours by examinations are also available.
-As a designated national test center, the Testing Office administers testing programs for the Educational Testing Service, The Psychological Corporation, the Law School Admissions Council, The American College Testing Program, the State of Georgia, and the University System of Georgia, as well as for other educational and governmental agencies.
+As a designated national test center, the Testing Office administers testing programs for the Educational Testing Service, The Psychological Corporation, the Law School Admissions Council, The American College Testing Program, the State of Georgia, professional certification agencies, and the University System of Georgia, as well as for other educational and governmental agencies.

 The yearly testing calendar offers 27 testing programs with many general and specialized components.
 Beyond the regular group testing dates, individual test administrations are also given on a weekly or monthly basis.
-All tests are administered by the paper and pencil method except the CLEP, COMPASS, DANTES, Major Field Test, Miller Analogies Test (MAT) and TOEFL, which are computerized.